mehditlili/CarND-Advanced-Lane-Lines/README.md

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
 ![alt text][image3]
 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image.
 All filtering functions were implemented int he class FilterTools.

-A combination of those functions was then used in order to generate an optimal filtered image resulting of the combination of filtered image using different methods, intensity based and color based.
+A combination of those functions was then used in order to generate an optimal filtered image resulting from the combination of filtered image using different methods, in my case intensity based.

+I used:

+Sobel filter in x and y directions on the S component of the HLS color space Sobel filter in x and y directions on the Gray Image Thresholding the intensity on the S component of the HLS color space Thresholding the intensity on the Gray Image

+Then those binary images where combined.
+This was implemented int he function 'filter'

 Here's an example of my output for this step.

 ![alt text][image4]